-That Time Guns N’ Roses Looked Back With ‘Live Era ’87-’93’
+When Guns N’ Roses Looked Back With ‘Live Era ’87-’93’

 Geffen Records unveiled the first official Guns N’ Roses release in six years with the two-CD Live Era ’87-’93.

 Still, the performances still put across much of the excitement that had made Guns N’ Roses the most dangerous band in the world.

-Fans partial to those early days took issue with some of the songs presented here by GNR’s “big band” lineup (complete with horns and backing vocalists), but there was nothing really embarrassing, unless you count Rose's plea for the band to “give him some reggae” during "Knocking on Heaven’s Door."
+Fans partial to those early days took issue with some of the songs presented here by GNR’s “big band” lineup (complete with horns and backing vocalists), but there was nothing really embarrassing – unless you count Rose's plea for the band to “give him some reggae” during "Knocking on Heaven’s Door."

 And maybe the healthy sales of Live Era ’87-’93 had something to do with Rose's decision to return a new version of Guns N’ Roses to the concert trail in 2001.

 Guns N' Roses Lineup Changes: A Complete Guide (We Think)

 Dizzy Reed's Real-Life 'Spinal Tap' Moment